-When making adjustments to the GraCoil System's compression unit, be aware that the unit should be adjusted to the shooter, not to the shell size or loads being fired.
-When adjusted properly, the recoil from the shotgun will activate the GraCoil System, effectively reducing the recoil felt by the shooter.
+When making adjustments to the

-The GraCoil recoil reduction
+GraCoil[®] System's compression unit, be aware that the unit should be adjusted to the shooter, not to the shell size or loads being fired.
+When adjusted properly, the recoil from the shotgun will activate the GraCoil[®] System, effectively reducing the recoil felt by the shooter.

-system features adjustable compression range from 14-70 lbs., with a $5/16^{\circ}$ maximum stroke.
-To adjust the GraCoil System, perform the following:
+The GraCoil[®] recoil reduction system features adjustable compression range from 14-70 lbs., with a 5/16" maximum stroke.
+To adjust the GraCoil[®] System, perform the following:

-- 1 Open the action and make sure the shotgun is completely unloaded. - 2 Loosen the butt plate by inserting a 3/32" Allen wrench into the single hole on the right side of the butt plate and turn the set screw counterclockwise two turns to loosen the screw (Figure 14, page 25). - 3 Remove the butt plate by pulling it straight out.
-This exposes the center shaft where adjustments are made. - 4 Insert the 3/32" Allen wrench into the hole in the center shaft and turn the wrench clockwise (light) to decrease the compression to the lightest setting (Figure 19).
-Do not force the compression adjustment screw.
+- 1 Open the action and make sure the shotgun is completely unloaded. - 2 Loosen the buttplate by inserting a 3/32" Allen wrench into the single hole on the right side of the buttplate and turning the screw counterclockwise to loosen the screw (Figure 15, page 28). - 3 Remove the buttplate by pulling it straight out.
+This exposes the center shaft where adjustments are made. - 4 Insert the 3/32" Allen wrench into the hole in the center shaft and turn the wrench clockwise (light) to decrease the compression to the lightest setting (Figure 24, page 36).
+Do not force the compression adjustment screw. - 5 To personalize the GraCoil recoil reduction system, reinstall the recoil pad and bring the firearm to your shoulder as if you are ready to call for a target.
+If the unit compresses when you perform this action, the compression of the unit is set too light.
+Remove the pad again according to Step 2 and increase the compression one turn by inserting the 3/32" Allen wrench into the hole in the center shaft and turning the wrench counterclockwise (heavy) to increase compression.